BlueByteSystemsInc/PDMShell/src/TASKSCRIPT.md

 ## Remarks

 - You can include the extensions: `sldprt;sldasm;slddrw` are the default value.
-- TaskScript will run PDMShell sessions on all affected documents by the task.
+- The PDMShell add-in will run PDMShell sessions on the affected documents.
 - Do not forget to set the Command Menu tab.

 ## Placeholder Variables

-TaskScript supports dynamic variables that are replaced at runtime for each selected file.
+The PDMShell add-in supports dynamic variables that are replaced at runtime for each selected file.
 Below is a list of available placeholders:

 | Placeholder                  | Description                                                      |
 |-----------------------------|------------------------------------------------------------------|